The image above comes from an original Frowo letterhead

 Frowo vs. Feuerhand: The Battle of Beierfeld

-During the interwar years, Frowo faced fierce competition from Feuerhand, another lantern manufacturer based in Beierfeld.
-Feuerhand was much larger, with sales nearly ten times higher than Frowo’s.
-Patent disputes over hurricane lantern designs were common.
-Despite this rivalry, Frowo thrived—by 1937, the company produced 1.45 million hurricane lanterns annually and employed 269 workers.
+During the interwar years Frowo competed with Feuerhand, another lantern manufacturer based in Beierfeld.
+Feuerhand was much larger, with sales nearly ten times those of Frowo, and patent disputes over hurricane lantern designs were common.
+By 1937 Frowo produced 1.45 million hurricane lanterns per year and employed 269 workers.

 World War II and Post-War Recovery

-Like many German manufacturers, Frowo switched to producing war supplies during World War II, and lantern production eventually halted due to material shortages.
+Frowo, like every metal works in the region, was turned over to producing war supplies during the Second World War, and lantern production eventually stopped due to material shortages.

-After the war, Frowo had a major advantage: its facilities were intact, machines operational, and staff available.
-While competitors like Feuerhand struggled to restart production, Frowo resumed manufacturing using leftover stock and scrap materials.
-However, the socialist planned economy soon posed challenges.
-Accusations of embezzlement led to prison sentences for Rudolf Fröhlich and Erich Wolter, and the company faced constant battles over resources and state interference.
+After the war Frowo had an advantage over its competitors: its facilities were intact, the machines operational and staff available.
+While competitors such as Feuerhand struggled to restart production, Frowo resumed manufacturing using leftover stock and scrap materials.
+The socialist planned economy soon caused difficulties, however.
+Accusations of embezzlement led to prison sentences for Rudolf Fröhlich and Erich Wolter, and the company faced ongoing struggles over resources and state interference.

 Nationalization and the End of Frowo